Madonna and sexuality: Influences and comparisons

-Madonna uses perceptions of sexual fluidity as part of her stage personas.
+Madonna status as a sex symbol was often compared to others contemporary and earlier entertainers.
+Different publications, including PBS and Los Angeles Times observed that various entertainers have followed Mae West's footsteps in breaking taboos about sexuality, in particular Madonna.
+Other influences mentioned for Madonna by the public and media outlets included Marlene Dietrich.
+Around 1990s, feminists noted that Madonna began to explore female sexual fantasies, according to The Madonna Connection (1993), incorporating bondage or sadomasochism through aesthetic expressions.
+The sadomasochistic motifs in pop artist Andy Warhol's underground films were echoed in the videos for "Erotica" and "Deeper and Deeper".

+The author Stuart Jeffries in Everything, All the Time, Everywhere: How We Became Postmodern (2021), deemed Madonna as the leading sex symbol of the postmodern era, and a different one from Marilyn Monroe, who he defined as the leading sex symbol of the modern era.
+Dylan Jones described her as "the most famous sex symbol since Marilyn Monroe".

 Scope

 In 1991, New Internationalist regarded Madonna as a "hotly debated sexual icon".
 Deborah Bell from University of North Carolina, wrote in Masquerade (2015), that "much has been written about Madonna and sexual identity".
 British media sociologist, David Gauntlett asserts Madonna's image as a sexual free spirit has been "emphatically defined".

-Aware of other precursors, by 2002, Australian professor Jeff Lewis commented "more than any other single female figure, [she] has self-consciously 'explored' and displayed women's sexuality".
+Australian professor Jeff Lewis commented "more than any other single female figure, [she] has self-consciously 'explored' and displayed women's sexuality".
+In the early 1990s, Lisa Henderson from Pennsylvania State University even considered her as "the ultimately the epitome of women's sexuality ... at best ambiguous in the end".
 Scholar of sexuality studies John Paul De Cecco and Grant Lukenbill, considered she was "one of the first major performers to blanket America with sexual code-code used specifically to appeal to the entire panorama of sexual expression".
 In Madonna, Bawdy & Soul (1997), Canadian scholar Karlene Faith noted her far-reaching audience saying she "has inscribed her sexual identities on the psyches of millions of children, adolescents, and adults in dozens of nations, on half a dozen continents".
 Professor Santiago Fouz-Hernandez wrote in Madonna's Drowned Worlds (2004) that she symbolized "sexual liberation" for women in many cultures.
 On the other hand, Donald C. Miller, in Coming of Age in Popular Culture (2018), described that she consistently intertwined sexuality with religion, feeling it was something that set her apart from earlier female performers.